A semi-canonical reduction for periods of Kontsevich-Zagier: Introduction

 Let $\QQbar$ (resp. $\RRalg$) be the field of complex (resp. real) algebraic numbers.
-As described in its \emph{affine} definition given in \cite{KonZag01}, \emph{a period of Kontsevich-Zagier} (also called \emph{effective period}) is a complex number whose real and imaginary parts are values of absolutely convergent integral of rational functions over domains in a real affine space given by polynomial inequalities both with coefficients in $\RRalg$ , i.e. absolutely convergent integrals of the form
+A \emph{period of Kontsevich-Zagier} (also called \emph{effective period}) is a complex number whose real and imaginary parts are values of absolutely convergent integrals of rational functions over domains in a real affine space given by polynomial inequalities both with coefficients in $\RRalg$ , i.e. absolutely convergent integrals of the form

-where $S\subset\RR^d$ is a $d$--dimensional $\RRalg$--semi-algebraic set and $P,Q\in\RRalg[x_1,\ldots,x_d]$ are coprime.
+where $S\subset\RR^d$ is a $d$-dimensional $\RRalg$-semi-algebraic set and $P,Q\in\RRalg[x_1,\ldots,x_d]$ are coprime.
 We denote by $\Pkz$ the set of periods of Kontsevich-Zagier and by $\Pkz^\RR=\Pkz\cap\RR$ the set of real periods.
-This numbers are \emph{constructible}, in the sense that a period is directly associated with a set of integrands and domains of integrations given by polynomials of rational coefficients.
-The set $\Pkz$ forms a constructible countable $\QQbar$--algebra and contains many transcendental numbers such as $\pi$.
-Other examples of periods are the Multiple zeta values (MZV):
+These numbers are \emph{constructible}, in the sense that any period is directly associated with a set of integrands and domains of integration given by polynomials with rational coefficients.
+The set $\Pkz$ forms a constructible countable $\QQbar$-algebra and contains many transcendental numbers such as $\pi$.
+Other examples of periods are the multiple zeta values (MZV), i.e.

 for $s_1,\ldots,s_k$ positive integers and $s_1>1$.
-These numbers, properties and representations are studied in a combinatorial way by expressing these series as iterated integrals of two kind of very simple rational functions over simplexes, see~\cite{Wald00} for an extensive review on MZV.
+These numbers, properties and representations are studied in a combinatorial way by expressing the above series as iterated integrals of two kind of very simple rational functions over simplices.
+See~\cite{Wald00} for an extensive overview on MZV.